hubertwel/paragraph-similarity/README.md

 * Personal motivation

-  The project was created due to the lack of such paragraph search possibility on social media and due to my personal interest in AI as well, especially in programming in         Python.
+  The project was created due to the **lack of such paragraph search possibility on social media** and due to my **personal interest in AI** as well, especially in programming     in **Python*.

   Also, I wanted to use **real, raw data from Twitter** to see how similar results will be, not just specially prepared data for the purpose of showing good examples.